 Testing at our center includes a variety of blood tests.
 Under certain circumstances, biomechanical testing is undertaken and occasionally, the Igg-Elisa test is employed.
-Once the results have been analyzed by our specialist, a specific treatment plan will be developed that may include a combination of some of the following:
+Once the results have been analyzed by our specialist, a specific management plan will be developed that may include a combination of some of the following:

 - Advice on proper food combining, i.e. protein with non-starchy vegetables, carbohydrates with all vegetables and legumes, fruits and dairy products on their own

 - Provide nutritional supplementation where needed, i.e. vitamins A, B, C and D3, zinc, magnesium and essential oils (zinc and vitamin A play essential roles in IgA-production)

 - Recommend digestive aids if needed, such as gastric acid, B12, probiotics and digestive enzymes

 - Vitamins, bioflavonoids, and certain herbal supplements such as goldenseal, astragalus root, echinacea, red sage and Brazilian ginseng; cayenne pepper and other inflammatory herbs such as quercetin, stinging nettle, ginko biloba, licorice, chinese skullcap, and feverfew are often employed in the regimen as well

 - Homeopathic solutions that are diluted with the offending substance are gently introduced.
 Consideration of mega-dose administration is often helpful, whereby necessary nutritional and vitamin supplementation is rapidly achieved.
 This mode of therapy is also extremely useful in cases of relieving bronchial spas.